Diabetes insipidus (DI) is an uncommon condition in which the kidneys are unable to prevent the excretion of water.

 The amount of water excreted in the urine is controlled by antidiuretic hormone (ADH).
 ADH is also called vasopressin.
 ADH is produced in a part of the brain called the hypothalamus.
 It is then stored and released from the pituitary gland.
 This is a small gland just below the base of the brain.

 DI caused by a lack of ADH is called central diabetes insipidus.
 When DI is caused by a failure of the kidneys to respond to ADH, the condition is called nephrogenic diabetes insipidus.
 Nephrogenic means related to the kidney.

 Central DI is rare.
 It can be caused by damage to the hypothalamus or pituitary gland as a result of:

 - Problem with the ADH-producing cells due to an autoimmune disease

 - Loss of blood supply to the pituitary gland

 - Surgery in the area of the pituitary gland or hypothalamus (most common cause)

 - Tumors in or near the pituitary gland

 Nephrogenic DI involves a defect in the kidneys.
 As a result, the kidneys do not respond to ADH.
-Like central DI, nephrogenic DI is very rare.
+Nephrogenic DI is very rare.
 Nephrogenic DI may be caused by:

 - Certain medicines, such as lithium